sakshamgupta1802/expert_session_one_-Saksham-Gupta-/README.md

 Cloce the github repository in your computer. git clone https://github.com/sakshamgupta1802/expert_session_one_-Saksham-Gupta-.git

-Run dataPreperation.ipynb file which will create two json files in dataStore folder.
+Run Data Preparations.ipynb file which will create two json files in dataStore folder.

 Run DataBaseSearch.ipynb file to search for movie titles across the newly created data store.